thisisobate/kyverno-website/src/content/docs/policies/other/enforce-readwriteonce-pod/enforce-readwriteonce-pod.md

 ---
-title: "Enforce ReadWriteOncePod"
+title: 'Enforce ReadWriteOncePod'
 category: Sample
 version:
 subject: PersistentVolumeClaim
-policyType: "validate"
+policyType: 'validate'
 description: >
   Some stateful workloads with multiple replicas only allow a single Pod to write to a given volume at a time.
 Beginning in Kubernetes 1.22 and enabled by default in 1.27, a new setting called ReadWriteOncePod, available for CSI volumes only, allows volumes to be writable from only a single Pod.
 For more information see the blog https://kubernetes.io/blog/2023/04/20/read-write-once-pod-access-mode-beta/.
 This policy enforces that the accessModes for a PersistentVolumeClaim be set to ReadWriteOncePod.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/enforce-readwriteonce-pod/enforce-readwriteonce-pod.yaml" target="-blank">/other/enforce-readwriteonce-pod/enforce-readwriteonce-pod.yaml</a>

 ```yaml